tahayvr/omarchy-matte-black/Waybar/README.md

 # Matte Black Theme for Waybar

-A custom theme for Waybar that accompanies the Omarchy Matte Black theme, designed to provide a sleek and modern matte black aesthetic.
+A custom dark theme for Waybar that accompanies the Omarchy Matte Black theme.

 ![Waybar Matte Black Theme](../images/waybar-matte-black.png)